 Mergers and acquisitions

 The expression ‘merger’ has not been defined in the Income-tax Act but has been covered as part of the definition of the term 'amalgamation'.
 Amalgamation is defined as a merger of one or more companies with another, or the merger of two or more companies to form a new company, in such a way that all the assets and liabilities of the amalgamating company or companies become the assets and liabilities of the amalgamated company, are held by the amalgamated company for a minimum period of five years, and shareholders holding not less than 75% in value of the shares in the amalgamating company or companies become shareholders of the amalgamated company.
-In case of demerger, the cost of acquisition and period of holding of the assets related to the demerged company shall be available to the resulting company.
+In case of demerger, the cost of acquisition and period of holding of the assets related to the demerged company will be available to the resulting company.

 No capital gains tax is levied on the transfer of capital assets by an amalgamating company to the amalgamated company, provided the amalgamated company is an Indian company.
 Similar is the position in case of a demerger by a demerged company to a resulting company.